acedge123/api-docs-template/README.md

 ### Question

 Question could be one of three types:
 - __Open.__ Questions without specific expected answer.
+Has associated value "1" if answer provided and "0" otherwise.
-Has no associated value, so can not be used in recommendations rules and in scoring models formulas for X-axis, Y-axis score calculation.
+  Can be used in recommendations rules and in scoring models formulas for X-axis, Y-axis score calculation.
 - __Choices.__ Question with predefined expected answers options.
 Answer can be any text.
 Each answer option has associated value.
 Can be used in recommendations rules and in scoring models formulas for X-axis, Y-axis score calculation.